ABHI-Theq/Brain_Tumor_Detector_Model/README.md

 ## 📬 Contact

-For any questions or collaborations, feel free to reach out via \[your email] or GitHub Issues.
+For any questions or collaborations, feel free to reach out via abhi03085e@gmail.com or GitHub Issues.

 ---